 The subject of controversy . . . wing tip or no wing tip?
 Many chefs and cooks scoff at the idea of leaving the lowly, undesirable wing tip attached.
 But, I am an enormous fan of the crispy, crunchy wing tip.
 And with this recipe, they will be crispy!
 The recipe will work either way, but I do not recommend using just the drumette.

 Buffalo Chicken Wing Sauce

 I have included a buffalo wing sauce recipe with an option to up the heat level.
-Frank’s Ret Hot sauce works best as the base for the sauce.
+Frank’s Ret Hot Sauce works best as the base.
 It is the sauce that many of your favorite restaurants use for their wings.
 I like Frank’s because it has a little kick but isn’t crazy hot, and has a thick texture that coats the wings nicely.
 My Sesame Teriyaki Sauce, Spicy Cashew Dressing or Lime Ginger Cashew Sauce are also excellent coatings for these wings.
 They are both sweet and salty and can be made mild or hot.

-- 20 whole chicken wings with or without tip
+- 20 whole chicken wings, with or without tip (drumettes not recommended)

 Buffalo Wing Sauce